zhenwu93/shop-or-drop/README.md

 Bcrypt for password encryption

 How to Use?
 Simply fork and clone the project.
 Bundle install all the gems and start the server with rails s.

+If you would like to collaberate on this project, please email me at zhenwu93@gmail.com